Archeron13/keyboard-simulator/readme.md

 - Saving the abovementioned statistics in a score.txt
 - Choosing your own file from which the text will be displayed from.
 - Restart button
+- End button to get statistic mid-way instead of until the end of text
+- Heatmap: to shows the letter the user gets wrong the most

 ## Working